Visa (film): Production

-Producer N. P. Abu after deciding to adapt G. Vivekanandan's short story "Bombayil Oru Madhividhu" into a film, invited Kabir Ravuthar for directing the film.
-But Ravuthar left the project due to creative differences and was replaced by Balu Kiriyat with a new theme.
+Producer N. P. Abu after deciding to adapt G. Vivekanandan's short story Bombayil Oru Madhividhu into a film, invited Kabir Rowther for directing the film.
+But Ravuthar left the project due to creative differences and was replaced by Balu Kiriyath with a new theme.

 Soundtrack

 The music was composed by Jithin Shyam and the lyrics were written by Bichu Thirumala.